 What is Telehealth?

-Put simply, the method of delivery is a little different, but the therapy is the same.
+Telehealth is the remote provision of healthcare services using technology.
+The method of delivery is a little different, but the aims are the same.